Saving the Monarchs

 Melanie shares a lot of other information with me which I will in turn share with you, the reader, next.

 The life cycle of the Monarch is manifold compared to other living creatures.
 The life of a monarch begins with the egg from which the caterpillar (also called larvae) is born.
 The caterpillar has a short life and then miraculously turns into the pupa otherwise known as the chrysalis.
+After ten days the butterfly emerges and flies away to enjoy its life span.

 What is so amazing about this is the incredible transformation that occurs inside the chrysalis.
 The crawly worm-like caterpillar is actually in the process of changing its physical form—this is most commonly called the process of “metamorphosis.”